izgzhen/iris-coq/README.txt

   * lang.v defines the threadpool reduction and derives some lemmas from core_lang.v
   * masks.v introduces some lemmas about masks
   * world_prop.v uses the aforementioned Coq library to construct the domain for Iris propositions
-  * iris.v is the main file and contains the actual logic and the proof of the rules for view shifts and Hoare tiples
+  * iris.v is the main file and contains the actual logic and the proof of the rules for view shifts and Hoare triples

   It uses a Coq library in lib/ by Sieczkowski et al. to solve the recursive domain equation (see the paper for a reference).